 Global Business Opportunities

-As of fiscal year 2012 sales of $443 billion, Wal-Mart's 10,130 stores and Sam's Club locations employ more than 2.2 million Associates worldwide, serving customers more than 200 million times per week.
-Wal-Mart isn't just another company but it is the largest retailer in the United States and in the world.
+As of fiscal year 2012 the total sales of Wal-Mart and Sam’s Club was$443 billion.
+Wal-Martstores and Sam's Club locations employ more than 2.2 million associates worldwide who serve customers more than 200 million times per week.
+Wal-Mart isn't just another company it is the largest retailer in the world.
 Since 2002, Wal-Mart has topped the Fortune 500 list, except for in 2006, when it trailed in second place behind Exxon-Mobil.
 As Wal-Mart seeks to capitalize on its international strategy, it is working toward building new retail stores in other countries (Wal-Mart Corporate, 2012).

 Potential Markets

-The Indian retail market is valued at $200 billion and is projected to increase substantially in size over the 10-15 years.
-Organized retail or well established retail chains accounts for only a meager $8 billion.
-The rest of the bulk is accounted for by the more than 12 million neighborhood outlets and mom and pop shops.
-Recently the Indian government allowed joint ventures (JV) in the retail sector where by a foreign company can set up a JV with an Indian company, with the Indian company being the majority shareholder in the venture (Walton, S & Huey, J. 1992).
-Given the huge current market and the future potential, it is only natural for the retail biggies such as Wal-Mart, to look for entry modes into the Indian market.
+The Indian retail market is valued at $200 billion and is projected to increase substantially over the course of 10-15 years, when organized retail and well established retail chains accounts for only a meager $8 billion.
+The rest of the bulk is accounted for by more than 12 million neighborhood outlets and mom and pop shops.
+Recently, the Indian government allowed joint ventures in the retail sector.
+A foreign company can set up a joint venture with an Indian company being the majority shareholder in the venture (Walton, S & Huey, J. 1992).
+Given the huge current market and the future potential, it is only natural for the retail giants, such as Wal-Mart, to look for entry modes into the Indian market.

 Absolute and Comparative Advantage

-India's huge population, has the potential for mammoth consumption if given the power of spending and that is only possible through large scale development generating employment which is already happening with retail as the driving force.
+India's huge population has the potential for mammoth consumption if given the power of spending.
+That will only be possible through large scale development, generating employment, which is already happening with retail as the driving force.
 Unlike the experiences in most other countries, growth of Indian retail is not going to be a staggered and time-taking process.
-India has already shown the world how quick it can adapt to high-tech products and services and will again set a record of sorts in setting up world class retail formats across the country in record time.
+India has already shown the world how quick it can adapt to high-tech products and services.It is expected that India will set a record in setting up world class retail formats across the country.
 In the next five years India should have retail entities strong enough to compete with the best in the world.
-At present, India's retail sector is largely unorganized, with about 15 million tiny outlets catering to consumer needs across the country; it employs the second largest number of people after agriculture (Adam, 2010).
-Organized retail is now focused primarily on the 300 million urban middle classes and an additional 200 million rural rich, who form a consumer market worth more than $100 billion.
-So, there is enough ground for the modern and the traditional formats to co-exist.
+At present, India's retail sector is largely unorganized with about 15 million tiny outlets catering to consumer needs across the country; it employs the second largest number of people after agriculture (Adam, 2010).
+Organized retail is now focused primarily on the 300 million urban middle class populous with the addition of 200 million rural rich, who form a consumer market worth more than $100 billion.

 Business Opportunity Analysis